GrahamBSereno/MechaCar_Challenge/README.md

 ## Study Design: MechaCar vs Competition
 Metrics to Test:
-- City and Highway Fuel Efficiency
+City and Highway Fuel Efficiency
     -Rationale: Fuel Efficiency was judgmentally selected as the most important metrics to test.
 Consumers are becoming increasingly aware of fuel economy due to energy price fluctuations.

-- Null Hypothesis:
+Null Hypothesis:
     -Feul Efficiency does not have a material effect on desireablility of consumers.

-- Alternative Hypothesis
+Alternative Hypothesis
     -There is a material positive correlation between Fuel Efficiency and Consumer Desireablility.

+Test to Use:
-- I would use a Linear Model Regression test and look at variance as a prediction target.
+I would use a Linear Model Regression test and look at variance as a prediction target.
 If the variance remains unaffected when the Linear Regression Equation is executed on Fuel Efficiency and Consumer Desireability, the Null Hyphothesis holds.
 Otherwise, the Alternative Hypothesis holds.
-- I would need a determining metric such as city and highway mpg in similar body and engine types and seeing which leads to the optimal Fuel Economy.
+- Determining metrics such as city and highway miles per gallon (mpg) in similar body and engine types are key determinants.
+This provides visibility into the configuration that leads to the optimal Fuel Economy.